aws-ia/ecs-blueprints/examples/README.md

 For first time users, [core-infra](./core-infra/README.md) is the recommended blueprint example to start because it will setup the required ECS Fargate infrastructure used in other examples.

 If you are looking to contribute a new solution, then you will add your Terraform code in a new folder here.
 You can also contribute by improving existing solutions across many aspects of CI/CD, observability, security, and cost optimization.

+Please consult documentation in specific example folder to learn more and try them!